HorizenOfficial/horizen-migration/erc20-migration/README.md

 Exposes methods to allow a central authority to load the ZEND balances to reward.
 Then the user can call the claim function for restoring their balance inside an address of their choice.<br>
 A cumulative hash of all the addresses + balances is calculated both off chain and onchain, allowing any external user to verify the fairness of the distribution.

+- LinearTokenVesting.sol<br>
+The contract implementing the vesting algorithm.
+There will be 2 instances, one for the supply assigned to the Horizen Foundation and one for Horizen DAO.

 - ZenMigrationFactory.sol<br>
-The factory contract for deploying vault and token contracts.
+The factory contract for deploying vault, token and vesting contracts.

 Usage: